pivotal/docs-tap/cloud-native-runtimes/about.hbs.md

 Cloud Native Runtimes (CNRs) is enterprise supported Knative, with Carvel tools for deployment and Contour for networking.
 CNRs offers everything Knative does and some extras that make it ideal for cloud-native application development.
-Cloud Native Runtimes gives developers environmental simplicity and administrators deployment control and it works on any single Kubernetes cluster running Kubernetes v1.25 and later.
+Cloud Native Runtimes gives developers environmental simplicity and administrators deployment control.
+It works on any single Kubernetes cluster running Kubernetes v1.25 and later.

 The Cloud Native Runtimes component documentation consists of the following sections:

-- [How-to guides](how-to-guides/index.hbs.md): To find a set of steps to solve a specific problem.
+- [How-to guides](how-to-guides/index.hbs.md) give you steps to solve a specific problem.
-- [Reference](reference/index.hbs.md): To find specific information such as CNRs Compatibility Matrix.
+- [Reference](reference/index.hbs.md) give you specific information, such as the CNRs Compatibility Matrix.

-CNR uses Knative Serving's main features to provide:
+CNR uses Knative Serving to provide:

-- Automatic pod scaling.
+- Automatic pod scaling
-- Traffic splitting by code release version.
+- Traffic splitting by code release version

 Cloud Native Runtimes simplifies the Developer experience.